posted by CAA — May 02, 2022

 Details for Ferris Olin’s participation in the 2022 Annual Conference: link.

 To attend these sessions and more, make sure to register for the conference and learn more at its registration page.
-Also, make sure to take advantage of the reduced rate and book your hotel room at the Hilton Chicago by January 25!
-Make your reservation here.

 From January 25–28, 2022 the Bibliographical Society of America will celebrate Bibliography Week with a series of events designed to demonstrate bibliographical practice and its relevance to interdisciplinary scholarship in the humanities.